 For inquiries, please contact the BME graduate program.

 Admission decisions are made by the BME Graduate Committee.
-Application deadline is December 20th for the fall semester.
-However, since applications are being reviewed on a rolling basis, students are advised to apply early.
-Decisions on whether to accept offers of admission must be made by April 15 for matriculation in the fall semester.
+The application deadline is December 15th for students who wish to matriculate in the subsequent fall semester.
+We will continue to review new applications until February 1.
+Students are advised to apply early since applications are reviewed on a rolling basis.
+Admissions offers are typically made by March, and the deadline for decisions to accept offers of admission is April 15 for matriculation in the fall semester.

 - Research Assistants (RAs) are generally funded by research grants and contracts provided by external funding agencies.
 Students should be supported as an RA through their Faculty Advisor’s research funds once they are matched (beginning in November 1 of the student’s matriculating year).
 RAships provide full tuition and a stipend.

 - Teaching Assistants (TAs) are offered for graduate students to perform teaching and other instructional activities.
 Note that this is different from the Teaching Aid Requirement in the PhD program.
 The amount of service may vary from week to week but the average is usually expected to be 20 hours per week.
 A TAship provides full tuition and a stipend.
 In accordance with University of Delaware regulations, TAs must fulfill the requirements detailed in the Teaching Aid Requirement section.